AndrewX192/checkthatcert/README.md

 ## Not checking the certificate

+Failure to check the certificate means your client will communicate with any server using that transport.
+If you send secrets over the channel, it is trivial for an attacker with the ability to redirect network traffic to read them.

 ## Trusting more than the server you need to communicate with

+The more certificates and certificate authorities you trust, the higher the chance of your transport being intercepted.
+Limit the parties you trust and review them frequently to ensure you still trust them.

 ## Not checking to see if the certificate is expired